 If you strongly believe that the key to becoming a powerful and funny comedian is try to “write” jokes the way all the “traditional” stand-up comedy books, courses, workshops and online websites say that you should…

-Just disregard these concrete facts as you set out on the difficult path to “writing” stand-up comedy “jokes” that will get decent laughs when delivered on stage:
+Just disregard these hard facts as you set out on the difficult path to “writing” stand-up comedy “jokes” that will get decent laughs when you deliver them on stage:

 1. Writing is a completely different form of communication than speaking or talking.